 Machine learning depends on algorithms that learn from massive data sets.
 A computer may be shown millions of cat images and after some time it would identify when another picture includes a cat.
 However, such AI systems mostly rely on thousands of computer chips, which process data for weeks, before they can learn anything.

 Everett said: “machine learning is remarkably efficient.
 It can do amazing things, but it’s also remarkable what it can’t do.”
-For this case, he said that a next wave of AI is needed in a bid to support complex in-home robots.
+In this case, he said that the next wave of AI is needed in a bid to support complex in-home robots.

 Everett added that if you request a robot to “pick up the living room,” it would not know what to do.
 The robot would struggle to recognize the items that require being picked up and which ones do not.